Rome2Rio

 What companies run services between Bicester, England and Ireland?

 There is no direct connection from Bicester to Ireland.
-However, you can take the train to London Marylebone, walk to Marylebone station, take the subway to Paddington station, walk to London Paddington, take the train to Heathrow Terminals 2 & 3, walk to London Heathrow Airport (LHR) airport, fly to Cork Airport (ORK), walk to Cork Airport, then take the line 225 bus to Cork Bus Station.
-Alternatively, you can take a train from Bicester North to Spencer Dock via Birmingham Moor Street, Birmingham New Street, Crewe, Holyhead, Holyhead Ferry, Dublin Ferryport B+I, and The Point in around 10h 5m.
+However, you can take the train to London Marylebone, walk to Marylebone station, take the subway to Paddington station, walk to London Paddington, take the train to Heathrow Terminals 2 & 3, walk to London Heathrow Airport (LHR) airport, fly to Dublin Airport (DUB), walk to Dublin Airport Zone 16, take the line 726 bus to Red Cow Luas, walk to Red Cow, then take the vehicle to Tallaght.
+Alternatively, you can take a train from Bicester North to Spencer Dock via Birmingham Moor Street, Birmingham New Street, Stafford, Holyhead, Holyhead Ferry, Dublin Ferryport B+I, and The Point in around 10h 12m.

 Airlines